Rita Ora Goes Braless & Covers Nipples With Flower Emoji During Quarantine

 “You’re beautiful and this artwork is my fave so far,” a fourth admirer commented.

 Ora is no stranger to impressing her social media audience.
 Last month, she revealed that she had done a photo shoot for the latest Deichmann campaign and modeled a number of their garments.
-As previously reported by The Inquisitr, the entertainer wowed in a series of bright items of clothing.
+As previously reported by The Inquisitr, the entertainer wowed in a series of bright clothing.